ChristerNilsson/2024/027-BubbleChart/readme.md

 Why are these 116 games even played, when they are so predictable?

-## Highest rated players did not play at all
+## Highest rated players did not meet

 The two highest rated player, 2416 and 2413, never met in Swiss.
 With Elo Pairings, they would meet in the first round.